embvm/embvm-core/docs/development/developer_guide.md

 To develop an immutable type in OO language:

 * You must use atomic initialization
-* You must not have any public settters or public mutable data members
+* You must not have any public setters or public mutable data members
-* Any procedure that wuld normally change the state of the instance should return a modified instance instead
+* Any procedure that would normally change the state of the instance should return a modified instance instead

 Regardless of visibility, immutable instances are totally harmless if they: